optimuslogic/pygmy-dev/README.md

 cd pygmy-dev
 ```

-Follow the readme in tools to setup the tools for Pygmy board to setup the tools (one time).
+Follow the guidelines to setup the tools for Pygmy board (one time).

 Please refer to [QuickLogic-Corp/TinyFPGA-Programmer-Application](https://github.com/QuickLogic-Corp/TinyFPGA-Programmer-Application) document, for installing serial drivers and the FPGA programmer application.